hknutzen/Netspoc/technical.markdown

 processed, creating a new zone object for every network without a zone.
-Then a depth first search is conducted beginning at the network and stopping at managed or semi-managed routers, to collect the zones elements and border interfaces in the zone object.
+Then a depth first search is conducted beginning at the network and stopping at managed or semi-managed routers, to collect the zones elements and border interfaces of a zone object.
 References to the zone are set in the collected objects.
-During the traversal, attributes defining the zones properties are derived from its networks.
+Zone attributes are set according to the properties of the included networks.

 ### Identifying zone clusters